4dMinerCommunity/4d-discord-bot/README.md

 - all thread creation notifications are removed automatically
 - posts in suggestions have a list of emojis automatically added to them (for voting)
 - welcome messages
+- info message that is maintained to always be the most recent in a channel